DylanScotney/cryptocurrency_backtesting/readme.md

 are used globally.
 We have systems in place to remove irregular prices, giving you the cleanest prices available.
 [Read more](https://www.cryptocompare.com/media/27010937/cccagg_methodology_2018-02-26.pdf).

-#### Requirements:
+#### Dependencies:
-This package uses the following libraries, and any of their dependencies.
+This package uses the following libraries, and any of their subsequent dependencies.

 * abc
 * datetime
 * json
-* maths
 * matplotlib
 * numpy
+* pandas
 * pykalman
 * requests
 * statsmodels ([NOTE: Incompatible with SciPy 1.13 [20/06/2019]](https://github.com/statsmodels/statsmodels/issues/5759))